trexjacket/trexjacket/docs_src/tutorials/chat-extension/5-new-comments.rst

     from datetime import datetime

-    # rest of Form1 code omitted
+    # rest of Main code omitted

 and add some code to the ``btn_save_click`` method that was created: